Quick Look: Dutch Oven Whole Roasted Chicken

 - Dairy-Free: option to use olive oil to rub on the outside of the chicken and then baste with a mixture of white wine, chicken broth and a little vegan butter.
 Note: the chicken might not brown up as nicely with this method.

-- Gravy: we also have a gluten-free gravy recipe that is Whole30/Paleo.
+- Gravy: we also have a gluten and dairy free gravy recipe on the site if you prefer.

 - Homemade Chicken Broth: Don’t forget to save the carcass so you can make homemade chicken broth the next day!